 Whether you are new to digital marketing or experienced, you will from time to time face the challenge of taking the right digital marketing approach.

-However, keep in mind that the success of your digital marketing plan depends on the type of digital channels you choose to carry it out.
+However, keep in mind that the success of your digital marketing plan depends on the type of digital channels you choose to carry out.

 First things first, you cannot tap into every single marketing channel and have a strong presence on all of them.
 In fact, no business can.
-From SEO, social media marketing, PPC advertising, email marketing automation, content marketing strategy- there are many different digital marketing strategies, and each requires a dedicated amount of time, effort and resources to make it work.
+From SEO, social media marketing, PPC advertising, email marketing automation, content marketing strategy- there are many different digital marketing strategies, and each requires a dedicated amount of time, effort, and resources to make it work.